 8th Grade: We will be starting a poetry Unit next week.
 There is a vocabulary test on Monday.

 MATHEMATICS — MR. SIMMER

-5th Grade Math: The fifth grade is wrapping up Chapter 7, “Fraction Concepts.”
+5th Grade Math: The fifth grade has begun Chapter 7, “Fraction Concepts.”
 Understanding fractions is integral to their future math success.
 Point out the use of fractions in everyday life when you see them and help your 5th grader describe what is meant by the fraction.
-The Chapter 7 test is scheduled for Wednesday, April 27th.
+The Chapter 7 test should occur the week of April 25th.

-6th Grade Math: The sixth grade has taken their test over the 8th chapter, “Tools of Geometry”.
-They will begin chapter 9, “Geometry and Measurement,” next week.
+6th Grade Math: The sixth grade will take a test over the 8th chapter, “Tools of Geometry” Thursday, April 21.

-Algebra: 8th grade took the test over chapter 8, “Exponents and Exponential Functions,” on Friday.
-We will begin chapter 9, “Polynomials and Factoring,” on Monday.
+Algebra: 8th grade continues chapter 8, “Exponents and Exponential Functions,”.
+Their assessment will be Wednesday, April 20.
+We will begin chapter 9, “Polynomials and Factoring,” on Friday. es41516

 SCIENCE — MRS. WEYMIER

 Mrs. Weymier will be gone from Monday, April 25-Friday, April 29.

 She will be in New Orleans with the eighth grade class

 5th Grade: Chapter 18 - Forces: We have had some pretty neat class periods this week as we cover the simple machines.
 The video clips I showed really helped to explain how the machines work.
 Remember, a machine will always give you a trade-off.
 If you decrease force used, then something must increase.
 Today, the students received a “science gift” from me.
 Ask him/her about it.
 It’s three gifts in one!
 I am moving the test to Wednesday, April 20.